Annelien Van Wauwe

 Belgian clarinettist Annelien Van Wauwe is forging a reputation as one of the most exciting and original clarinettists of her generation, captivating audiences with her expressive and lyrical performances.

 A former BBC Radio 3 New Generation Artist, Annelien has won numerous international competitions; winning the ARD International Music Competition in Munich, in 2012, was a decisive step towards international recognition.
-In 2018, she won a Borletti-Buitoni Trust Award.
+In 2018, she won a Borletti-Buitoni Trust Award and in 2020, she won the Opus Klassik Young Artist award.

 She has performed with orchestras including the Deutsches Symphonie-Orchester Berlin, Bavarian Radio Symphony, SWR Symphony Orchestra Stuttgart, the Munich Chamber Orchestra, Vienna Chamber Orchestra, Mozarteum Orchester Salzburg, Brussels Philharmonic, Antwerp Symphony, Swedish Chamber Orchestra, Royal Liverpool Philharmonic, and many of the BBC Symphonic and Philharmonic Orchestras; with conductors including Andrew Manze, Joshua Weilerstein, James MacMillan, Rafael Payare, Clemens Schuldt, Markus Stenz, Hartmut Haenchen, Otto Tausk, Marta Gardolińska, Edo de Waart, and Dirk Brossé.